 From the mediator’s perspective, early mediation works best when:

-- Key facts are understood, even if incomplete
+- Key facts are understood, even if incomplete, and

-Early mediation may not resolve the case, but it can shape litigation strategy and expectations.
+Early mediation may not resolve the case, but it can facilitate the exchange of relevant information and narrow the factual and legal issues.

 Mid-Litigation Mediation: Informed Decision-Making

-Mediation during discovery or after significant motion practice is often productive because parties have more information about the strengths and weaknesses of their positions.
+Mediation during discovery or after significant motion practice is often productive because each of the parties have more information about the strengths and weaknesses of their case.

 Late-Stage Mediation: Managing Trial Risk